3perf/website/src/content/blog/react-monitoring/index.md

 2. **Set up measurements.** If you followed [step 2 above](#step-2-instrument-every-interaction) to instrument interactions, you’re all good!
 Use that.

    Otherwise, try running Lighthouse [in the Timespan mode](https://github.com/GoogleChrome/lighthouse/blob/master/docs/user-flows.md#timespan).
-The Timespan mode is like the regular Lighthouse – except that it measures the runtime performance, not the loading speed.
+The Timespan mode is like the regular Lighthouse – except that it measures the performance of interactions, not the loading speed.

    [[sidenote|Why use Interaction to Next Paint?
 Because it’s specifically designed for what we’re trying to achieve: to measure how quickly an interaction takes.
 [Docs](https://web.dev/inp/)]]
    | For example, here’s how to measure how fast the Gmail’s “Compose” button is.
 Open Gmail → start a timespan recording → click the “Compose” button → stop the recording → read the _Interaction to Next Paint_ value: